-I call this customizing not just for the market of one, but for the multiple markets within each customer, who often have different needs, wants, and desires at different moments in time, in different situations.
+I call this customization not just for the market of one, but for the multiple markets within each customer, who often have different needs, wants, and desires at different moments in time, in different situations.
 So as I outline in the HBR post Beyond Mass Customization, companies must reach inside of their individual customers and mass customize to whatever market they are in, whatever job they need done at this point in time.

 In Carnival’s case, this enables the company to, in John’s words, “anticipate customer’s needs in ways that cannot be expected”.
 It does this by giving all crew members their own Crew Compass that enables them to fulfill each guest’s needs in an efficient manner, and lets them focus on the experience of the guest in front of them, on what they do best, rather than on backstage activity that takes time and effort with no real guest benefit.

 It is no wonder that when John shared his plans for how Carnival would mass customize its guest experiences that the President of Princess Cruises, Jan Swartz, jumped at the opportunity to be the first Carnival brand to become Ocean Medallion Class.
 It all begins with the Regal Princess on November 13, 2017.